TylerLu/Add-to-Teams/README.md

 4. Input a **Name**, and select **Web app / API** as **Application Type**.

    Input **Sign-on URL**: https://localhost:44311/.
-This URL and port can be any that make sense.
-In this demo we shows how to run the app locally, and the local site port is 44311.
+In this example we will be running code locally on your machine.
+You will need to update the port to be the one Visual Studio uses later in this example.

    ![](Images/aad-create-app-02.png)